"Why Are My Partners Always Needy?"By Dr. Margaret Paul

 "Why are my partners always needy?
 Aren't there any women out there who are not needy?"

-"Yes, there are many," I told him, "but people come together at their common level of self-abandonment.
+"Yes, there are many women who are not needy," I told him, "but people come together at their common level of self-abandonment.
 This means that the level to which you abandon yourself with your caretaking others and trying to get love from them, is the same level at which the women you attract abandon themselves - trying to get you to take care of them.
-If you want to attract women who are not needy, then you need to learn to not be needy yourself."
+If you want to attract women who are not needy, then you need to learn to love yourself so that you also are not be needy."

 Angelo had never thought of himself as needy.
 He did not realize that caretaking others is a form of control to try to get the other person to give him the love that he had never learned to give to himself - to fill the emptiness that he was causing with his self-abandonment.